tisha-gaur/NGO/notes.md

     1. Donation portal
     2. volutneer section
-    3. Success Stories
+    3. Success Stories from Muskaan program
     4.

 ## Pages

-    1. Home
+    1. Home :
     2. Gallery
     3. About us
         a.
+Who are we?
+        b.
 Our Mission
-        b.
-Objective
+        c.
+Vision
     4. Our Program
     5. Donate
     7. Volunteer us